 But the chipset has oddly had a downgrade and the screen is smaller, so is the G5 really a worthy successor?

 - Launched at £170 (AU$299), now down to around £120

 - Not available in the US

-The basic version of the Moto G5 with 2GB of RAM is available in the UK for £170 from John Lewis, Carphone Warehouse and a handful of other retailers, while you're looking at AU$299 in Australia.
+The basic version of the Moto G5 with 2GB of RAM launched at £170, but we've now seen the price drop down to around £120 from a variety of different retailers, while you're looking at AU$299 in Australia.

 Some markets will only get the version with 2GB of RAM, but our review unit has 3GB under its grey exterior, along with space for a second SIM card.